taylorjg/DlxLib/README.md

 ## Screenshot of DlxLibDemo.exe

+The first demo application shows DlxLib being used to solve 2 simple matrices.
+For each solution, the entire matrix is written to the console with the solution row indexes and the 1's in the solution rows highlighted in yellow.
+This makes it clear to see that the solution rows have the property that there is exactly one 1 in each column.

 ![Screenshot of DlxLibDemo.exe](https://raw.github.com/taylorjg/DlxLib/master/Images/DlxLibDemo_screenshot.png)

 ## Screenshot of DlxLibDemo2.exe

+The second demo application shows DlxLib being used to solve the same 2 simple matrices as the first demo application.
+However, the solutions are in a different manner - only the rows that comprise the solution are displayed and we display the column names that correspond to the 1's.

 ![Screenshot of DlxLibDemo2.exe](https://raw.github.com/taylorjg/DlxLib/master/Images/DlxLibDemo2_screenshot.png)

 ## Screenshot of DlxLibDemo3.exe

-DlxLibDemo3.exe is a WPF application which shows a 14 piece drauthboard puzzle being solved.
+DlxLibDemo3.exe is a WPF application which shows a 14 piece draughtboard puzzle being solved.
+It redraws the board for each <code>SearchStep</code> event.

 ![Screenshot of DlxLibDemo3.exe](https://raw.github.com/taylorjg/DlxLib/master/Images/DlxLibDemo3_screenshot.png)